-Dental implants are false tooth roots that act as substitutes for missing teeth.
-They are surgically implanted in the jaw and serve as an anchor for crowns, bridges or dentures.
+Dental implants are small post made of titanium that serves as substitute for the root of a tooth.
+This is the most natuarl way to replace missing teeth.
+Implants are placed in the jaw and serve as an anchor for crowns, bridges or dentures.
 Implants are the best at mimicking the look and feel of the natural teeth.
 They provide full functionality and are even stronger than the natural teeth.
+Implants help prevent bone loss and maintain your facial structure.
 You should get your missing teeth replaced with dental implants because:

 During a preliminary examination, your doctor will look through your medical history to determine any serious ailment.
 You should be in good health to undergo a dental implant installation.
 X-rays will be used to determine your jawbone density.
 If you have enough bone structure to support a false root, you are the right candidate for dental implants.
 Chewing food exercises high pressure on the jaws.
 If your jawbone is not strong enough to withstand the pressure, implant surgery might fail.